Get Your Flu Shot

 - You can get your flu shot in many doctor’s offices.
 You can also get it in pharmacies, clinics and health centers.
 Vaccines may also be offered at schools or your workplace.

 Is the nasal flu vaccine a recommended alternative to the flu shot?

 Yes.
-For the 2020-2021 flu season, CDC is recommending the nasal flu vaccine as an option (for certain people).
+CDC is recommending the nasal flu vaccine as an option (for certain people).
 Talk to your doctor or healthcare provider about whether this is an appropriate option for you.